OpenRCT2/docs/playing/multiplayer/index.rst

 ``openrct2 host <saved game path> --headless``

-Additional arguments can be used to change the behavior of the server.
+Additional arguments can be used to change the behaviour of the server.

 ======================   =============================  ==================================================
     Argument                 Variable                     Description